How Antisemitism Led me to Art

 My Journey with Art and Antisemitism

-Hi, my name is Alex Woz, I'm 24 years old, and live in southern California.
-I've been creating art since before I can even remember- as the child of an immigrant parents from South America- namely my mother, who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in the practice.
+Hi, my name is Alex Woz, I'm a 25 year old Argentinian Jewish artist living in Los Angeles.
+I've been creating art since before I can even remember- as the child of an immigrant parents from South America- namely my mother, who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in my practice.

-Swastikas were drawn in my textbooks, rocks were thrown as my parents came to pick me up, and more.
-These constant acts of antisemitism degraded my spirit for years, which built an unhealthy relationship to my Jewishness- until a few years later, I reflected upon my experiences.
+Constant antisemitism degraded my spirit for years, which built an unhealthy relationship to my Jewishness- until a few years later, I reflected upon my experiences and how they had shaped my identity.
 I pondered on why people fixated on one aspect of my identity over the other.
 It did not matter that I was Argentinean- but it did matter that I was a Jew, and I hadn't even connected with that part of myself in a personal way- it was a label that I was reminded of through others.

-I decided to do something about it- I got in touch with my local Chabad, began studying Torah, and immersed myself in the Jewish community of not-too-distant Los Angeles, learning as much as I could from my peers.
-I went to Israel for the first time in 2022.
+I decided to do something about it- I got in touch with my local Chabad, began studying Torah, and immersed myself in the Jewish community of Los Angeles, learning as much as I could from my peers.

 When I experienced antisemitism growing up, I had always wished that I had something to remind me of the beauty of being a Jew.
 Growing up also an artist, I realized that I could converge my love and practice of art with my love and practice of Jewish identity as well as Torah.

 I created my first Jewish themed designs in May 2021 amidst the war between Hamas and Israel.
-With so much misinformation and bigotry being hurled toward the Jewish community, including a 600% increase in hate crimes in my immediate area to the Jewish community, I knew I had to use my skills to help remedy those around me.
-I created my first three pieces, and have been going strong since then.
+With so much misinformation and bigotry being hurled toward the Jewish community, including a 600% increase in hate crimes in my immediate area to the Jewish community, I knew I had to use my passions to help remedy those around me.
+I created my first three pieces, and received very positive feedback from those in my community.

-During that time, I asked myself a very key question that is still relevant to my ork today- and that was "Am I a Jewish artist?
+During that time, I asked myself a very key question that is still relevant to my work today- and that was "Am I a Jewish artist?
 Or an artist who is Jewish?"

 An artist who is Jewish is an artist who can separate their Jewish identity from their artworks- it is mainly irrelevant to how they express themselves.
 A Jewish artist, on the other hand, is someone who cannot divorce their experiences as a Jew from their self expression.
 It is how they experience the world, and thus, how they reflect that experience in their artwork.